IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

   The output should look like the following:

   ```
   Script being run from correct folder
   Validating student id  ...
-Verifying that the Trader Lite Helm chart is already installed ...
+  Verifying that Trader Lite is already installed ...
-Found the Trader Lite Helm chart installed in this project
+  Found Trader Lite installed in this project
-Using stocktrader-user001 as Kafka topic name ...
+  Using traderlite-user001 as Kafka topic name ...
+  Adding secret kafkaconnect-keystore with downloaded Java keystore
+  secret/kafkaconnect-keystore created
-Upgrading Trader Lite Helm chart with Kafka Integration enabled ...
+  Updating Trader Lite  with Kafka Integration ...
-Release "traderlite" has been upgraded.
-Happy Helming!
-NAME: traderlite
-LAST DEPLOYED: Mon Jun  1 12:17:51 2020
-NAMESPACE: trader-user001
-STATUS: deployed
-REVISION: 2
-NOTES:
-Trader Lite V2.0 is deployed.

-Run  the following command to get the URL of  the applications's UI:
- echo "http://"`oc get route traderlite-tradr  -o jsonpath='{.spec.host }'`"/tradr"
+  traderlite.operators.clouddragons.com/traderlite patched
+  Kafka Integration successful
   Wait for all pods to be in the 'Ready' state before continuing
   ```

 4.4 Wait for all the pods to start.
 Run the following command.